berniey/html5print/README.rst

 Key features:

-  * Pretty print not only HTML but also embedded CSS and JavaScript within HTML
+  * Pretty print HTML as well as embedded CSS and JavaScript within it
   * Pretty print pure CSS and JavaScript
   * Try to fix fragmented HTML5
   * Try to fix HTML with broken unicode encoding